BrandonNNiles/Laurier-Course-Hub_CP317_/README.md

 ## How to run the code:

-	1. Download ZIP from github repository.
+	1. Download ZIP from GitHub repository.
 	2. Extract downloaded ZIP folder (should be called Laurier-Course-Hub-CP317-main.zip).
 	3. Drop the unzipped Laurier-Course-Hub-CP317-main file into a web applications server like Heroku or Netlify.
 	OR